livebook-dev/livebook/README.md

     iframe.
 Set it to "true" to enable it.
 If you do enable it, then the application must run with HTTPS.

-  * LIVEBOOK_ALLOW_URI_SCHEMES - sets addtional extra hyperlink protocols to
-    the Markdown content.
-Livebook sanitizes links in Markdown, allowing only a few standard protocols by default (such as http and https).
-Set a comma-separated list of protocols to configure additional protocols.
+  * LIVEBOOK_ALLOW_URI_SCHEMES - sets additional allowed hyperlink schemes to the Markdown content.
+Livebook sanitizes links in Markdown, allowing only a few standard schemes by default (such as http and https).
+Set it to a comma-separated list of schemes.

 <!-- Environment variables -->